 In December we shared exciting news!
 The University College has been awarded a £5.8 million grant from the Office for Students (OfS), enabling the improvement of existing facilities and new provision on our Lordship Campus.

-Work will start after the Easter Break and will be completed within a fairly short timeframe, with a busy programme of work scheduled for completion by September.
+Work will start after the Easter Break and will be completed within a fairly short timeframe, with a busy programme of work scheduled for completion by autumn.

 The majority of our students use the Lordship campus and will therefore benefit from the improvement of our facilities, which includes the modernisation and expansion of our existing laboratories as well as the creation of a new 'Centre of Excellence' for our canine facilities.
 Our current provision for canine at Titchmarsh will move to a repurposed facility on the Lordship campus.
 The new facilities will offer an improved learning experience and allow us to accommodate our expanding programmes for both current and new students.
 This will, in due course, provide additional space at Titchmarsh for further development of our animal resources.